ejreece/ReecePortfolio/FinalProjectPart2.md

 ![GoogleSlides](GoogleSlidesWireframe.png)

-After outlining the flow of the story in Google Slides, I created a more detailed wireframe in Shorthand (Click [here](https://preview.shorthand.com/HK5HW5KesAuuKXF7) to view.
+After outlining the flow of the story in Google Slides, I created a more detailed wireframe in Shorthand (Click [here](https://preview.shorthand.com/HK5HW5KesAuuKXF7) to view).
 This is the version I shared with users during the feedback process.
 While I only showed users the Shorthand wireframe, I crosschecked their feedback with my Google Slides wireframe to make sure I was communicating the same core story elements in both versions.

 ## User Research & Interviews
 - **Target Audience:** Californians unfamiliar with the economic and social impacts of poor child care access.